-Why women don’t ask, but should
+Why women don’t ask

 We’ve come a long way from the days of Mad Men secretaries and tea ladies.
 Women are more powerful, more assertive and more successful than they’ve ever been.

 However, women still don’t seem to get raises as much as men.
 Why?
 In part it’s because we just don’t ask.

 You may not be surprised to hear that men receive more promotions and have higher salaries than women.
 Men are also more likely to ask for a raise.

 So why are women more likely to settle?

 A major reason is the message that we receive from a young age.